zerospiel/docs/docs/quickstart-2-aws.md

 ## Create IAM credentials secret on the management cluster

-Next, we create a secret containing credentials for the k0rdent user and apply this to the management cluster running k0rdent, in the kcm-system namespace (important: if you use another namespace, k0rdent will be unable to read the credentials).
+Next, we create a `Secret' containing credentials for the k0rdent user and apply this to the management cluster running k0rdent, in the `kcm-system` namespace (important: if you use another namespace, k0rdent will be unable to read the credentials).
 To do this, create the following YAML in a file called `aws-cluster-identity-secret.yaml':

 ```yaml
 apiVersion: v1